 The IRS generally does a great job of creating forms based on the laws passed by Congress.
-Unfortunately Form W4 is not one of them.
+Unfortunately Form W-4 is not one of them.
 It is one of the most confusing and most often incorrectly completed form the IRS produces.
 Being hired at a new job or having a life changing event such as marriage, divorce or passing of a spouse will result in a new Form W-4 needing to be completed.
 This year the TCJA forces us to recommend all of our clients revisit the Form W-4 they have on file with their employer.
 The elimination of personal exemptions and the creation of much larger standard deduction amounts could dramatically affect your taxes if the Form W-4 is completed improperly.
 A married couple whereby both spouses work and both spouses choose Married as their status of Form W-4 will theoretically under withhold on \$24,000 of income on their 2018 payroll.
 If that couple is in the 22% bracket, they could be looking at a tax due of up to \$5,280 rather than a refund.

 To properly complete a W-4, I recommend ignoring the pages beyond page 1 completely.
 They will only serve to confuse you.
+To make things even more interesting, the IRS redesigned the W-4 for 2020.

-Box 3 - If you are a Single individual choose Single as your marital status.
+Step 1 - Complete the name, address, social security number as directed on the Form. (c) right below the address - If you are a Single individual choose "Single or Married Filing Separately" as your marital status.
 If you are Married it seems pretty straight forward that you should choose Married and that is where you could be very wrong.
 If you are Married and your spouse does not work or receive any type of income such as investments, unemployment, retirement or social security benefits you should be fine choosing Married as your status.
-If your spouse does work or has other income as listed above, you should choose the third status option "Married but withhold at higher Single rate"
+If your spouse does work or has other income as listed above, you should choose "Single or Married Filing Separately".
+Skip Step 2.

-Box 5 - If you want to ensure yourself of a refund put a zero in Box 5.
-If you are Single or Married but your spouse has income and you want to be close by having a small refund or small amount due, put a one in Box 5.
-If you are Married and your spouse does not work or have extra income and you want to be close by having a small refund or small amount due, put a two in Box 5.
-If you have kids and want to be close by having a small refund or small amount due, add the total number of kids you are claiming on your tax return to the amount determined above for you in Box 5.
+Step 3 - If you want to ensure yourself of a refund put a zero in Box 3.
+If you are Single or Married but your spouse has income and you want to be close by having a small refund or small amount due, put the proper number of children in box 3 and calculate as instructed.